To open Pycharm/VSCode from terminal:

 cat ~/.ssh/id_rsa.pub

-this will ask you to generate a new key in a specified file.
-Yuo should see id_rsa and id_rsa.pub files that relate to private and public keys.
+(you should see id_rsa and id_rsa.pub files that relate to private and public keys).

 ssh-copy-id -i ~/.ssh/id_rsa.pub user@server